The Ronald Reagan Myth

 that the "reformist administration" of South Africa

-own country."
-In 1986, Reagan gave a speech where he said
+country."
+In 1986, Reagan gave a speech where he said Mandela

-Mandela should be released but denounced sanctions with crocodile
+should be released but denounced sanctions with crocodile tears,

-tears, claiming that they would hurt black workers, who were
+claiming that they would hurt black workers, who were already

-denounced by Tutu, who said: "I found it quite nauseating.
+by Tutu, who said: "I found it quite nauseating.
+I think

-I think the West, for my part, can go to hell. . . .
-Your president
+the West, for my part, can go to hell. . . .
+Your president is

-is the pits as far as blacks are concerned.
-He sits there like
+the pits as far as blacks are concerned.
+He sits there like the

 TEFLON UNTO DEATH

-The death of Ronald Reagan has become yet another reminder that
+death of Ronald Reagan has become yet another reminder that news

 leader, no matter what legacy he or she leaves behind. . .